preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/apps-v7/index.rst

 3. In the last setp, summary, you cen check the settings you have made, and edit them if necessary.

-4. When you're done: click CREATE or SEND FOR APPROVAL, depending how to temnplate is set up, to create the Publishing App.
+4. When you're done: click CREATE or SEND FOR APPROVAL, depending on how the temnplate is set up, to create the Publishing App.

 .. image:: publishing-apps-settings-create-v7.png